 Why do professionals want to be a Big 4 partner?

-The Director role may or may not be a dead end for your career
+The Director role – is it a dead end for your career?

 Further reading to help you accelerate your career to partner at a Big 4 firm: